-GOLD ANNEALING CRUCIBLES, PARTING AND ANNEALING QUARTZ CRUCIBLES AND PARTING FLASKS
+GOLD ANNEALING CRUCIBLES, PARTING AND ANNEALING PORCELAIN CRUCIBLES AND PARTING FLASKS

 After cupellation, we obtain a bead made of gold and silver.
 Therefore, it is still necessary to separate the silver from the gold.
 To achieve this, we attack two times the bead with boiling nitric acid and then we anneal it.
 This process is called “parting” and “annealing”.
 Gold annealing crucibles and parting flasks are the key instruments to achieve this.

 The reason for using nitric acid, is that silver is soluble in it but gold is not.
 However, to ensure that no silver is secluded into the gold, and therefore protected from being dissolved, it is first necessary to laminate the bead into a cornet.

 It is possible to do the nitric acid attack in quartz parting and annealing crucibles or in borosilicate parting flasks.
 Quartz parting and annealing crucibles have the advantage of requiring less manipulation of the bead because the next step of the process (gold annealing) is done using this same crucible.

 After the nitric acid attack, the obtained pure gold cornet is very brittle because it is covered by a multitude of holes left by the dissolved silver.
 At this point, it would be unsafe to weight the gold cornet due to the risk of breaking it and losing a part of the sample.
 This is why it is necessary to anneal the gold cornet in a quartz parting and annealing crucible or in a fireclay gold annealing crucible.

 The Annealing process consists of just heating the gold cornet above it recystalization tempearute at 850ºC but without melting it.
 After annealing the cornet is more “solid” and can be weighted safely withou risk of breaking it.